The Bachelorette Finally Figured Out How To Use Nudity This Season

 During the rest of the group date, viewers see how the initial naked honesty of the models coaxes lasting candor out of the guys.
 Blake Moynes makes a giant penis out of clay, revealing he is apparently obsessed with sex.
 “It surprises nobody that [Blake] made a penis.
 He is constantly talking about sex,” Spencer Robertson explains in a confessional.
 This is a fact no one knew before “Week 8,” but should probably be in Tayshia’s mind as she whittles down her Bachelorette picks.
 In the subsequent self-portrait section of the date, Riley, Ivan, and Blake all bare their souls as they explain their art pieces.

-Dark horse contestant Ben Smith then escalates the situation during his presentation, unveiling his own naked body to everyone in the room as his “self portrait.”
+Dark horse contestant Ben Smith then escalates the situation during his presentation, unveiling his own naked body to everyone in the room as his “self-portrait.”
 “I talk a big game, but it’s hard for me to express my emotions,” Ben tells Tayshia.
 “So, figuratively and literally, I’m going to let my guard down … I’m gonna give this all to you.
 This physical body and also everything inside.”
 Whether you find Ben’s tactic endearing or unnecessarily outrageous, it works.
 Tayshia is “extremely overwhelmed” in the moment, yet still gives Ben the group date rose.
 Ben’s win in clinched when he follows his physical nakedness with the emotional kind, divulging to Tayshia his years-long eating disorder during the cocktail party that evening.

 Ben’s revealing scenes stick out — and feel authentic — because they are his choice, unlike previous nude season 16 moments.

 As Blake panic complains at the beginning of the “Week 8” group date, “This is gonna be the third time I’m getting naked on this… journey.
 And I’m not down today.”
 His first instance of on-screen nudity was the “Week 2” strip dodgeball date, which led to intense accusations of sexist double stands against The Bachelorette.
 While the men weren’t forced to bare all during the competition — Brendan Morais tells then-Bachelorette Clare Crawley such behavior makes him uncomfortable and he won’t do it — Blake still returns to the contestant bunks appearing to hold his genitals in his hands for bodily privacy.
 In ensuing episodes, the men are urged to don tiny Speedos for a “splash ball” date and allow Tayshia to oil them up for a wrestling date that is mostly about form-fitting boxers.
-Not only do these moments feel exploitive in hindsight, but they completely fail at moving a single relationship forward, which is the central point of Bachelorette dates.
+Not only do these moments feel exploitative in hindsight, but they completely fail at moving a single relationship forward, which is the central point of Bachelorette dates.

 If The Bachelorette doesn't want to give us emotional nakedness with its meat market aesthetics, they can keep the beef cake.